FacerAin/smart-composer/README.md

 - **Flexible folder settings**: Configure both the source (“uploads”) and destination (“docs”) folders.
 - **Automated file movement**: No more manual reorganizing of files.
 - **AI-powered classification**: Let AI handle content analysis and categorization.
+- **(Coming soon) Proofreading & Editing**: Automatically refine your Markdown content.

 ## Requirements

 1. A GitHub repository where you have permissions to set up Actions.
 2. An **OpenAI API Key** stored as a GitHub secret (e.g., `OPENAI_API_KEY`).
 3. Python environment is automatically set up by the Action if you use a composite approach or a Docker-based setup.

 ## Usage

 1. **Add the Action to Your Repository**
-   - If this is your own repository, include the Action files (e.g., `action.yml`, `classify_and_move.py`) at the root of your project or in a dedicated folder (like `.github/actions/smart-composer`).
+   - If this is your own repository, include the Action files (e.g., `action.yml`, `main.py`) at the root of your project or in a dedicated folder (like `.github/actions/smart-composer`).

 2. **Define a Workflow**
    Create or edit a workflow YAML file in `.github/workflows/`.
 For example: